-“Life just brings unexpected twist and turns.”
+“Life just brings unexpected twists and turns.”
 I simply told him.
 Looking out the glass window watching as the scenery of trees past by.
 My cousin sighs in frustration scratching his matted curly brown hair.

 “Well everyone goes through hell at a. certain point of their life, but it’s no reason to grow cold, you dig?”